smruthi49/HackHers/readme.md

 This is a decentralized voting web application that leveraged blockchain technology to ensure transparent, secure, and tamper-resistant voting.

 ## Features
-- Decentralized Voting
+- Decentralized Voting : Eliminates the need for central authority, making the process more transparent.
-- Security
+- Security : Utilize Blockchain's cryptographic features to secure votes and ensure integrity.
-- Anonymity
+- Anonymity : Provides a secure and anonymous voting experience.
-- Tamper Resistance
+- Tamper Resistance : Ensure the immutability of voting records on the blockchain.
-- User-Friendly Interface
+- User-Friendly Interface : Offers an intuitive and user-friendly interface built on React.

 ## How it Works
 ### System architecture: